LeonorPDX/LeonorPDX.github.io/_posts/2020-11-04-react_and_redux_and_rails_oh_my.markdown

 ---
 layout: post
 title:      "React and Redux and Rails, oh my!"
-date:       2020-11-04 19:51:19 +0000
+date:       2020-11-04 14:51:19 -0500
 permalink:  react_and_redux_and_rails_oh_my
 ---

 I can't believe we're already here, at the end of my journey with Flatiron School!
-I just finished my final portfolio project, I got to build on my existing full-stack knowledge and get deeper into JavaScript with my newly acquired skills in the React and Redux libraries.
+I just finished my final portfolio project: I got to build on my existing full-stack knowledge and get deeper into JavaScript with my newly acquired skills in the React and Redux libraries.

-For this project, students were tasked with making a single page web application that used React's declarative routing to render different "pages, " all from a single HTML file.
+For this project, students were tasked with making a single-page web application that used React's declarative routing to render different "pages," all from a single HTML file.
 We were also required to make a backend API with Rails, manage state on the frontend with Redux, and use Thunk middleware to handle asynchronous fetch requests and dispatches to our reducer(s).

 For my project I made a book browsing app where users can view an index of books, search by book title, and add or remove books from a personal collection.
 Users are also able to record notes on books that are in their collection, which are rendered on the book's show page.
 While a user enters a username when they first visit the app, I did not use any authorization/authentication/session management on the frontend—instead I used a simple workaround on the backend to simulate a user session experience.
 I'll get into that more later in this post.